 Intersex people have innate physical sex characteristics that don’t fit medical norms for female or male bodies.
 These include a diverse range of genetic, chromosomal, anatomic and hormonal variations.
 The guidelines on this page seek to fully and clearly address the implications of these statements.

 We favour the terms intersex, intersex people, intersex variation, intersex trait.
-These recognise intersex as a naturally occurring biological phenomenon.
+These recognise intersex variations as naturally occurring biological phenomena.